ericyd/ericyd.github.io/index.md

 There was a time I wanted a site

-~to practice web development.~
+~to practice web development.~ -->

 <br />

 My first rendition of this site

-was hosted somewhere else;
+was hosted by someone in flannel.

 Their service was superb and I got

-~to play with servers and such~
+to play with my own cPanel!

 <br />